A Study on the Origin of Christianity

 "But it defies belief that Paul would have spent over two weeks with Jesus’s closest companion and not learned something about him—for example, that he lived.”"
 B. Ehrman DJE? p.
 145

-So if Paul knew his Cosmic Jesus was the deification of a man who recently lived in Judea, (or if he learnt it at that time, since it seems there is no limit to the stupidity of Dr Ehrman) and that his entire theology of salvation through a death on the cross is based on a recent crucifixion of this man in Jerusalem...
+So if Paul knew his Cosmic Jesus was the deification of a man who recently lived in Judea, (or if he learnt it at that time, according to Dr Ehrman) and that his entire theology of salvation through a death on the cross is based on a recent crucifixion of this man in Jerusalem...

 What we expect